 Phase 3.
 Asking the Timeshare For Help

 When most of us make a large purchase, we normally do quite a bit of research prior to executing the transaction.
 Whether we’re buying a house, a car or planning a vacation – we spend a good amount of time sifting through deals and comparing options.
 When it comes to buying a timeshare, nearly every sale is closed on the spot.
 This shows how intriguing and persuasive the presentation can be.
 If timeshare companies can talk consumers into handing over tens of thousands of dollars easier than real estate agents or car salesmen, imagine what they’re capable of once the contract is signed.
 Getting rid of timeshare contracts can be an uphill battle if you’re not prepared for the reality of your situation.
-The further along you get, the harder getting rid of timeshare contracts can be.
+The further along you get, the harder it becomes to get rid of timeshare contracts.

 It’s easy to understand why some timeshare owners research their decision immediately after making the purchase.
 Subconsciously, they realize what they should have done before forking over that amount of cash.
 This is why timeshare companies have a plan in place to combat “buyer’s remorse.”
 If you bought into the second phase of their sales process, or simply gave up during the rescission period, you’ll probably end up contacting the timeshare with concerns at some point in time.
-When you do, they have the right amount of “resolutions” in place to keep you from getting rid of your timeshare contract for good.
+When you do, they have the right amount of “resolutions” in place to keep buyers from getting out of timeshare contracts for good.

 What to Initially Expect From the Timeshare

 When you first ask a timeshare company for help, you have to realize they’re going to be aggressive with a top-down approach.
 As we’ve mentioned in previous articles, they’d love to persuade you that your current package is to blame.
-They want nothing more than for you to believe that you’re not enjoying the purchase because your package is limited or inferior.
-Another $50 per month for your timeshare mortgage is worth the perks, right?
-If you look across the travel industry, successful companies know how to upgrade.
+That you’re not enjoying the purchase because your package is limited or inferior.
+The resort knows that buyers aren’t immediately interested in legally getting rid of timeshare contracts.
+Another $50 per month for your timeshare mortgage is worth a few potential perks, right?
+If you look across the travel industry, the companies that make a lot of money know how to upgrade.

 Have you ever booked a cheap rental car and received the smallest vehicle currently in production?
 You’re promptly informed that there’s no other options on the lot and that they don’t carry many economy cars because most people truly need the mid size car.
 I can hear the rental guy now, “For only a few more dollars per day, you can have cruise control and enough truck space to fit the bags our small car – that you booked – can’t carry.”
 They know just how to excuse the inconvenience and make the upgrade option seem more appealing than ever.
 Timeshare companies are doing the same thing.
 They tell you this is what you wanted and agreed to purchase.
 You can be down in the dumps about what you paid for or you can be like this guy,